Kureev/react-native-navbar/README.md

 - `prevTitle` (String) - Caption of the "back" button
 - `nextTitle` (String) - Caption of the "next" button
 - `customPrev` (React.Element) - React element to use instead of standart prev button
 - `customNext` (React.Element) - React element to use instead of standart next button
 - `customTitle` (React.Element) - React element to use instead of standart title

+<b>Caution: nextTitle and customNext will take effect when you set onNext</b>

 ### Questions?
 Feel free to contact me in [twitter](https://twitter.com/kureevalexey) or [create an issue](https://github.com/Kureev/react-native-navbar/issues/new)